 |13||MCU index||2||The number of the MCU pointed to by the offset above (big endian), or 0xFFFF if none present|

-Sizes and offsets are in bytes, with each packet being 256 bytes in total (or 224 bytes with no FEC data).
+Sizes and offsets are in bytes, with each packet being 256 bytes in total.

 The image should contain just the scan data from a JPEG image (an “Abbreviated image” in JPEG terminology), with none of the markers or headers that normally make up a JPEG image.
 Because there are no headers, the image must conform to the following rules: